fhundewadt/kodi.html.browser.tv.jw.org/README.md

 ### Disclaimer

 This plugin don't break any copyright, because it's simply a different kind of browser.
-Contents are simply read and then server to user, like your Firefox, Safari or mobile Browser.
+Contents are read from web pages, and then served to user, like your Firefox, Safari or mobile Browser.
+Only exception is background image: it cannot be dinamically loaded, so it's cached.

 ### Install: